 Abstract.
 We try to assess quantitatively how important various possible reforms would be (or have been) on US democracy.
 Intuitive guesses are not correct and hence most voting reform effort has been vastly mis-prioritized.

 The following estimates are rather hard to measure, or even define, precisely.
 Nevertheless in order to prioritize voting reform efforts, we must make them.
 So here is our current attempt.
-Each importance is on an 0-100 scale.
+Each importance is on an 0-100 scale where "inventing democracy" has importance 100.
 (Click hyperlinks to reach more detailed discussions of each.)

 Note that a lot of the relative importances differ from what might naively/intuitively have been expected.
 That's why, unfortunately, a lot of voting reform effort has been / is prioritized wrong.